Together we can create a wave of opportunity for the Mainers who are creating a vibrant future for our coast.

 Joshua Lamour | Student lobsterman

-Your gift helps fund the cost of gear and fuel so that Portland-area BIPOC students can more easily obtain Maine’s student lobster licenses.
+Your gift helps fund the cost of gear and fuel so that Portland-area students from historically disadvantaged backgrounds can more easily obtain Maine’s student lobster licenses.

 we can lift all boats.